Intelligent street: Multi-interface access

 The Intelligent Street provides access to images, sound, voice, text etc. via any standard device and is always adapted to the utmost to the zone used, thus making it unnecessary to use special devices, which may need additional investment and training on the user's behalf if they are to interact with the environment.

 Examples of positive moments

-The Intelligent Street's specific services can assist in numerous situations: from making a call to the emergency services to requesting information about cultural activities, scholastic control, the generation of statistical data, the selection of restaurants, services for the disabled and even to promote citizens’ security in situations such as those of heavy snowfalls or icy roads.
+The Intelligent Street's specific services can assist in numerous situations: from making a call to the emergency services to requesting information about cultural activities, scholastic control, the generation of statistical data, the selection of restaurants, services for the disabled and even promoting citizens’ security in situations such as those of heavy snowfalls or icy roads.

 Standardisation

 IEP – Intelligent Environments Pavement ™ is the Intelligent Pavement's first specific standard currently in force in the EU, and therefore supports the installation and maintenance of the Intelligent Street.

 The IEP (“The Intelligent Pavement”) standard is a de facto standard created by its manufacturers in order to allow public organisations and administrations to install the Intelligent Pavement in their cities with a total guarantee of service, supply, maintenance and connection to other cities.
 This standard provides for all the types of elements and organizations that may be interested in the pavement and its associated services.

 The IEP standard also allows knowledge and services to be modelled with regard to the technological validity of its developments and installations.